 Romans 6:11-15 declares, “In the same way, count yourselves dead to sin but alive to God in Christ Jesus.
 Therefore do not let sin reign in your mortal body so that you obey its evil desires.
 Do not offer the parts of your body to sin, as instruments of wickedness, but rather offer yourselves to God, as those who have been brought from death to life; and offer the parts of your body to him as instruments of righteousness.
 For sin shall not be your master, because you are not under law, but under grace.
 What then?
 Shall we sin because we are not under law but under grace?
 By no means!”

 For the truly converted, then, continuing to live sinfully is not an option.
 Because our conversion resulted in a completely new nature, our desire is to no longer live in sin.
 Yes, we still sin, but instead of wallowing in it as we once did, we now hate it and wish to be delivered from it.
 The idea of “taking advantage” of Christ’s sacrifice on our behalf by continuing to live sinfully is unthinkable.
-Christians who have no desire to live for Christ, but instead find themselves living lives indistinguishable from that of unbelievers, should examine whether they have ever genuinely received Christ as Savior.
+Christians who have no desire to live for Christ, but instead find themselves living lives indistinguishable from those of unbelievers, should examine whether they have ever genuinely received Christ as Savior.
 “Examine yourselves to see whether you are in the faith; test yourselves.
 Do you not realize that Christ Jesus is in you—unless, of course, you fail the test?”
 (2 Corinthians 13:5).